 We recommend removing the seeds prior to serving longans.

-In the U.S. you can also find them in Hawaii, Florida, and in California at Good Land Organics.
+In the U.S. you can also find them in Hawaii, Florida, Nevada, Texas, Georgia, Arizona and California.

 Longans have long been used in Chinese medicine for its anti-inflammatory properties.
 They are a wonderful snack incredibly high in antioxidants and vitamin C.